japanese history– tag –

 The main purpose of building castles is the same in Japan and European countries: Defense against enemies, but there are many differences in material, structure, etc. between them.
 They arise from the difference in the characters of the wars between Japan and European countries. -

-Japanese History Guide: The Quality of Nails in the Best Samurai Period
+The Science of Metal in the Best Samurai Period